-The Collective Agreement sets out a minimum salary scale for sessional faculty.
+The Collective Agreement sets out a minimum salary scale for sessional lecturers.
 This is the floor for salaries, but not the ceiling.
 You are free to discuss your salary with the hiring department.
 Your offer letter may resemble this template letter.
 Many of the terms in this letter may be negotiated.

 The minimum salary scale is based on the number of credits considered a full-time load in each faculty.
 These range from 6 credits per term in Architecture to 15 credits per term in Education.
 If you have any questions about how many credits you have been assigned please contact the Faculty Association and one of our Membership Services Representatives will be happy to review your appointment.

 Full-Time Load Standard: By Faculty (Sept- April)